 During 2003 and 2004 Anders Petersen was appointed Professor of Photography in the School of Photography and Film at the University of Göteborg, Sweden.
 He regularly has workshops and exhibitions throughout Europe, Asia and in the USA.
 He has received numerous grants and rewards since the seventies.

 In 2003 Anders Petersen was elected the “Photographer of the Year” by the International Photofestival in Arles.
 In 2006 he was shortlisted as one of four for the “Deutsche Börse Photography Prize”.
 In 2007 he received the “Special Prize of the Jury” for his exhibition “Exaltation of Humanity” by the third International Photofestival in Lianzhou, China.
 In 2008 he received the “Dr. Erich Salomon Award” by Deutsche Gesellschaft für Photographie, Germany.

 “The Arles Contemporary Book Award for 2009” went to JH Engström and

 Anders Petersen’s collaborative book “From Back Home” by Max Ström.

 The book was nominated to “The Best Photographic Book in Sweden,

 year 2009” and also Winner of Design Bronze Lion in Cannes.
 In 2010, he was in the jury for the BMW Prize at Paris Photo.

 Anders Petersen has his darkroom in Stockholm, Sweden

-Meals, except for the first inaugural dinner, will be independent and paid separately.
-Eating out in Siracusa is a great culinary experience and very good priced compared to Italian standards.
+Meals, will be independent and paid separately.
+Eating out in Florence is a great culinary experience

 HOW TO GET THERE